thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-nodesconfig.md

 ```
     $ tscli cluster get-config |& tee nodes.config
 ```

-2. Add network information for your nodes in the `nodes.config` file output, as demonstrated in [the nodes.config file]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html) example.<br>
+2. Add network information for your nodes in the `nodes.config` file output, as demonstrated in [the nodes.config file]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html) example.
-Run `vim nodes.config` to edit the file.
-    ```
-    $ vim nodes.config
-    ```
 Fill in the areas specified in [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html#parameters-nodes.config) with your specific network information.
-    {% include note.html content="Some of the information in the <code>nodes.config</code> file may be pre-populated from earlier steps.
-For example, if you specified an IP address while creating VMs, that IP address might already be present in your <code>nodes.config</code> file." %}
-3. If you have  additional nodes, complete this process for each node.
+3. If you have  additional nodes, complete each node within the nodes.config file in [the nodes.config file]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html) example.

 Do not edit any part of the nodes.config file except the sections explained in [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html#parameters-nodes.config).
 If you delete quotation marks, commas, or other parts of the code, setup may fail.

 See [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html#parameters-nodes.config) to understand the parameters in the file.
-Different hardware and cloud installations have different parameters.
+Different hardware and cloud appliance have different parameters.
 Your installation may not require all the listed parameters.

 {: id="parameters-nodes.config"}

 ### Parameters of the nodes.config file

-**ClusterId** and **Cluster Name**: Leave these two parameters blank.
-You fill them out later, when running `tscli cluster create`.
+**ClusterId**	The ID of your cluster, in the form yymmX0000, where yymm refers to the year and month you are creating the cluster, X functions as a separator, and 0000 is the number of the cluster, as in 0001 and 0002.
+For example, 1909X0001.
+If you have multiple clusters, ensure that each has a unique name.

+**ClusterName**	Name your cluster, using dashes instead of spaces.
+For example, TS-Company.

 **DataNetmask**	The IP of the data netmask, in the form 000.000.000.000.
 For example, 255.255.252.0.